An Inclusive Consultation to Reforge the Organisation

 artistic creation in Europe and beyond.

-The main theme will be:
+The main theme was:

 Can Culture and Local and Regional